WHY FOCUS ON COMMUNITY HEALTH WORKERS?

 Community Health Workers (CHWs) are community leaders and heroes.
 What’s more, developing countries that have achieved significant reductions in stunting, credit much of their success to CHWs who play a central role in stunting reduction strategies.
 If one considers that a healthy child typically only interacts with the health system for approximately 20 of the first 1000 days, a strategy that includes interacting with the child and the primary care giver in the home is critical to the prevention of stunting.

-The Champions for Children Club is a community of practice and virtual resource centre for Community Health Workers that:
+The Grow Great Champions Club is a community of practice and virtual resource centre for Community Health Workers that:

 - Provides access to a dedicated national information line, ongoing mentorship and resources that enable Community Health Workers to provide ongoing support to the families they care for.